Financial Planning for Real Estate Investors

 Normally, rental losses are "passive" — they can only offset other passive income.
 If your rental properties show $30K of losses (common with depreciation), you can't use that to offset $400K of W-2 income.

-- More than half of your total work hours are in real estate
+- More than half of your total personal services hours are in real property trades

 Dual-income couples use this strategy: spouse A is a W-2 professional; spouse B qualifies as REPS.
 Spouse B's real estate activity offsets spouse A's income.